icaroharry/AEDS/README.md

 ```

 >> ####2.2.7.order():
 >> This method sorts the widget.
-Example:
+Implementation:
 >>
 >